Australia Cup: Competition format

-The competition proper is a five round, 32-team knockout tournament.
+The competition proper is a five-round, 32-team knockout tournament.
 In the event of a match being drawn after the completion of 90 minutes, extra time is played, followed by a penalty shoot-out if required.
 In some preliminary rounds, games can go straight to penalties if tied at 90 minutes.

-Up until the 2019 edition, all A-League teams entered at the Round of 32.
-From 2021, only the top eight placed A-League Men clubs for the previous season gain automatic qualification, with the remaining four teams subject to a play-off series for the remaining two positions.
-Since 2023 the playoffs have been held in Darwin as a promotional move.

 Since 2022, an open draw for each round is made from the Round of 32 to the Semi-Finals, with home ground preference given to Member Federation Clubs where they are drawn against A-League opposition.
 In 2021 there was a restricted draw for the Round of 32 and Round of 16, split into different geographic zones to minimise travel requirements during the COVID-19 pandemic.
 In prior years, the draw was made to ensure that there would be some progression of Member Federation Clubs to later rounds, including one Member Federation club guaranteed to make the Semi Final.
 New Zealand-based A-League teams must play all of their matches in Australia, away from home.

 The inaugural 2014 FFA Cup Final was held as a mid-week fixture on Tuesday 16 December 2014, in order to minimise the impact on the scheduling of the 2014–15 A-League season, already disrupted by Australia hosting the 2015 AFC Asian Cup.
 For the following year, the 2015 FFA Cup Final was played on a weekend date free of other 2015–16 A-League games, to "emphasise the importance of the Final".
 From 2016 to 2019, the Final was staged as a mid-week fixture.

 Trophy

-At the end of the final, the winning team is presented with a trophy, known as the "Australia Cup Trophy", which they will hold until the following year's final.

 The trophy is a large traditional style cup with an intentional resemblance to the historical Australia Cup trophy which ran from 1962 to 1968.
 The cup itself is made from silver-soldered brass, which is plated with 24 carat gold and sterling silver.
 It has two handles which each have the badge of Football Federation Australia inscribed on the inside corners.
 Also inscribed on the cup is the design of the cup and the words FFA Cup.
 The trophy features two soccer balls, one as the base of the cup and the other as a trim, on the very top of the cup lid.
 The Australia Cup Trophy was created by D3 Design, who also designed the A-League, W-League and NPL Champions silverware.